sskeric/malaysia_house_price_predictor/README.md

 ## How to Run

 1. Download the dataset from the Kaggle link above.
+2. If your downloaded is an excel file just convert it to CSV file otherwise it wont read it.
-2. Place the CSV file in the same directory as the Jupyter Notebook file.
+3. Place the CSV file in the same directory as the Jupyter Notebook file.
-3. Open the notebook in Jupyter Notebook.
+4. Open the notebook in Jupyter Notebook.
-4. Run all cells sequentially.
+5. Run all cells sequentially.

 Example: